Telephone Triage

 SAVED: Identifying High-Risk Patients and Symptoms

 Quickly identifying and prioritizing high-risk situations is a critical skill in telephone triage.
-Research has identified several broad categories of high-risk (red flag) patients and symptoms, signified here by the mnemonic SAVED.
+Research has identified several broad categories of high-risk (red flag) patients and symptoms, signified by the mnemonic SAVED.

 S | Severe, strange, or suspicious symptoms |